pwr-Solaar/Solaar/docs/installation.md

 [pip]: https://en.wikipedia.org/wiki/Pip_(package_manager)

+## Solaar in other languages

+If you want to have Solaar's user messages in some other language you need to run `tools/po-compile.sh` to create the translation files before running or installing Solaar and set the LANGUAGE environment variable appropriately when running Solaar.

 ## Running Solaar at Startup

 Distributions can cause Solaar can be run automatically at user login by installing a desktop file at